rmurcioUCL/GlobalPercolation/README.md

 Still need to ensure it can be done in one run or have small save scripts.

 Notes :
 On a 658 Mb file (Australia), Point 3 took 5 minutes.
 After running 4, the file went to 340 Mb

+Once you have a clean file (_raw_clean.gpkg) we can run percolation.py.
+We need to manually modify the name at this point in the script.
+This script will generate three directories: clustersinfoT - Number of clusters and LCC info per threshold; membTablesT - Membership data per Th (nodeid,clusterid); cluster_sizesT - cluster sizes per Th (cluster_id,cluster_size)